mikegagnon/tic-tac-toe/README.md

 <img src="game-tree-2.png">

-Assuming it is blue's turn, and the game state matches the root node, which move should blue make?
+Assuming it is Blue's turn, and the game state matches the root node:

+1. Which move should Blue make?
 Left or right?
+2. If both Red and Blue play perfectly, how will the game end?
+Red win, Blue win, or Draw?